Public Transport Victoria: Authorised officers

 Authorised officers perform a ticket inspection role across the public transport network and have special powers on buses, trains, and trams, as well as at public transport stops and stations.
 They have the authority to ask to see a passenger's ticket or concession card and to confiscate tickets for use as evidence or in some cases other items.
-If they reasonably believe an offence has occurred, they have the authority to ask for a passenger's name, address, and proof of identity, and they can make a report to the Department of Transport and may issue a fine to the offender.
+If they reasonably believe an offence has occurred, they have the authority to ask for a passenger's name, address, and proof of identity, and they can make a report to the Department of Transport and Planning and may issue a fine to the offender.
 Authorised officers can also arrest passengers in some circumstances but cannot use unnecessary force.

 The conduct of some authorised officers has been the subject of public concern due to complaints about the excessive use of force.
 In 2013, a 15-year-old girl was picked up and tackled after assaulting two officers due to being stopped over a ticketing offence.
 There were 220 formal complaints about authorised officers in the 2013 financial year, compared with 138 a year earlier.

 Abolition

-The PTV ceased to exist as an independent entity on 30 June 2019 and merged with VicRoads as part of the creation of the new Department of Transport.
-A transport branding strategy was proposed to be completed before the merge took effect, but no re-branding had been announced by mid-2020.
+PTV ceased to exist as an independent entity on 30 June 2019 and merged with VicRoads as part of the creation of the new Department of Transport.
+A transport branding strategy was proposed to be completed before the merge took effect, but no re-branding had been announced by mid-2023.
+In August 2025, the PTV website was migrated over to the Transport Victoria website.
 PTV continues to be the brand of public transport services in Victoria.

+Rebranding/transition in late 2025

+On 14 August 2025, the PTV website was migrated to the Transport Victoria website.
+A redirect was set up on the ptv.vic.gov.au domain to help facilitate the transition.
+On 21 September 2025, the design of the new youth myki card was revealed.
+A post on Instagram by publictransportvic shows a prototype of the new myki in detail, including the rear of it.
+The rear of the myki shows the new Transport Victoria logo and transport.vic.gov.au link.

+The first of 100 G-Class trams, number 7002 was delivered to the Maidstone Tram Depot on 12 September 2025.
+Unlike other Melbourne trams, tram 7002 has the new Transport Victoria logo in place of the PTV logo.